ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_review.md

             - Speculatively executed PMU event counts and retired PMU event counts can be higher, lower or equal to each other
         correct_answer: 1
         explanation: >
-            Speculatively executed instructions/opertations will count instructions that were architecturally executed as well as instructions that were not architecturally executed.
-Architecturally executed instructions/operations are also refered to as "retired" or "committed."
+            Speculatively executed instructions/operations will count instructions that were architecturally executed as well as instructions that were not architecturally executed.
+Architecturally executed instructions/operations are also referred to as "retired" or "committed."

     - questions:
         question: >